neuwelt/weather-dashboard/README.md

 ## Docker Container
+1. Create .env file in your root
+   - copy and paste the information from the whatsapp group there.
-1. Run docker composer from root
+2. Run docker composer from root
 ```
 docker compose up
 ```